LeGrosLezard/Eyes-detector/README.md

 For our personal project, use this to be able to say what a user thinks in conversation through this process

+From my 17 years old i try and try to match Patrick Jane or Spencer Ried.
+SPOILER, beginner pay attention to what is said, may be strange.

 # Library